-- DHEL 3 year debt facility with a UK Bank.
-The facility will be used for general business funding and will be drawn down in a number of tranches.
-The loan will be repaid or refinanced in or before 2023; and - Amounts owing to credit institutions for collateral held in relation to derivative positions.
+- 2 DHEL debt facilities with UK Banks.
+The facilities will be used for general business funding and will be drawn down in a number of tranches.
+The loans will be repaid or refinanced in or before 2025; and - For 2022, amounts owing to credit institutions for collateral held in relation to derivative positions.
+This is nil as at 30 June 2023.